tradle/mycloud/project/docs/questions.md

 ?
   - by only accepting one message at a time

-Blockchain:
+## Blockchain
   don't need cb-proxy because it's only one provider

+### Questions

-  should there be a table per blockchain? or should all seals be in the same table
+- should there be a table per blockchain? or should all seals be in the same table

 in which tables and which cases can we tolerate eventually consistent reads?
 In which tables and which cases do we need strongly consistent reads?